Dynamics of cellular flame deformation after a head-on interaction with a shock wave: reactive Richtmyer-Meshkov instability: Experimental procedure

-A series of high-frequency piezoelectric PCB pressure sensors (p1-p7) were mounted flush on the top wall of the shock tube to collect pressure signals and the arrival of the shock.
+A series of high-frequency piezoelectric PCB pressure sensors (p$_1$-p$_7$) were mounted flush on the top wall of the shock tube to collect pressure signals and the arrival of the shock.
 The pressure signals were sampled at a rate of 1.538 MHz, and low-pass filtered at 100 kHz.
 The incident shock Mach number was evaluated using the pressure amplitude measured at each gauge and confirmed by the time of arrival.
+In the experiments, the incident shock Mach number was within a range of 1.5 to 1.9, which is much smaller than the critical shock Mach number of 3.7 that corresponds to an ignition delay of 1ms, deemed the auto-ignition limit in our facility.
+Also, the highest shock Mach number was chosen to avoid exceeding the maximum allowable operating pressure of the facility for safety concerns.
 For each experiment, the shock tube was evacuated to a pressure less than 80 Pa.
-Then the \ch{C2H4}+3\ch{O2} mixture was filled into the driver section before filling the rest part with 2\ch{H2}/air mixture.
+Then the \ch{C2H4}/3\ch{O2} mixture was filled into the driver section before filling the rest part with 2\ch{H2}/air mixture from the opposite end of the sock tube.
 The gases were prepared in mixing tanks by the method of partial pressure and left to mix for more than 24 hours.
-A pair of optical quality glass window was installed at the test section in order to visualize the phenomenon.
+The initial pressure of the test mixtures was in a range of 17 kPa to 21 kPa.
+The ambient temperature was 294K.
+A pair of optical quality glass windows was installed at the test section in order to visualize the phenomenon.
 A Z-type Schlieren system with a field of view of 317.5 mm was implemented to capture the shock-flame interaction and the ensuing evolution.
 The image sequence was recorded using a high-speed camera (Phantom v1210).
 The frame rate was 59,590 frames per second (fps) with a resolution of 512 $\times$ 320, and the exposure time was set to 0.468 $\mu$s.